mwerner640/hackBU_intro_to_python_2019/Loops.md

 Here we changed three things:

-1. Our iterating variable is called "x" now.
+1. Our iterating variable is called **x** now.

-2. We're printing out "x" now instead of Hello.
+2. We're printing out **x** now instead of "Hello".
 What this means is that x is going to start out at the first value in our range, 0, and at the end of every loop it will increase by 1.

 3. Our range is 21 because we want to print all of the numbers up to 20.
 Since our loop starts at 0, range(20) would only take us to the number 19.
 So we have to loop 21 times to get numbers 0 through 20.

-##While Loops
+## While Loops

 While loops are used when we don't know how many times our loop needs to run.